 Many business owners take their hourly workers for granted, ignoring their needs due to a common notion that they can always be replaced.
-They focus on engaging their salaried employees, as they usually put in more time and effort into finding, hiring, and training them.
+They focus on engaging their salaried employees, as they usually put more time and effort into finding, hiring, and training them.

-One way to keep your workers fulfilled is to keep them engaged.
+One way to keep your manufacturing workers fulfilled is to keep them engaged.
 Employee engagement is key to decreasing turnover, motivating staff, and keeping operations running smoothly.
-Here's what you can do to effectively engage your hourly workers and make them a part of your team.
+Here's what you can do to effectively engage your hourly manufacturing workers and make them a part of your team.

-Give them a Sense of Purpose
+Give them a sense of purpose

-When your hourly employees have a sense of purpose in your organization, they will go above and beyond their assigned tasks to turn your company into a successful one.
+When your hourly manufacturing employees have a sense of purpose in your organization, they will go above and beyond their assigned tasks to turn your company into a successful one.
 They will want to contribute more in order to feel meaningful and for you to recognize their efforts.

 How can you make their work meaningful?
 Through clear and effective communication.
-Communicate with all your employees professionally yet in a friendly manner, because you're all partners working towards a common goal.
+Communicate with all your manufacturing employees professionally yet in a friendly manner, because you're all partners working towards a common goal.

-There was a study by Gallup on factory worker motivation that showed that hourly workers don't really care about the organizational mission, but rather about giving back to the community.
+There was a study by Gallup on factory worker motivation that showed that hourly workers in a factory don't really care about the organizational mission, but rather about giving back to the community.
 If you could communicate to them how their work can contribute to the community, you could motivate them better and significantly increase their engagement.

 One step in the right direction is to also keep them in the loop on issues that will directly impact them.
 Keep them updated, just like you do with your salaried employees, and they will start seeing you as a partner and a friend.
 It will boost their morale and create a wonderful workplace culture that they will not want to leave.

 It's a very common practice among business owners and managers to ask their salaried employees for help when coming up with solutions to various problems and creating a company strategy.
 That's completely normal, as they are often knowledge workers with plenty of experience and expertise regarding various business-related issues.